justifi-tech/web-component-library/.github/PULL_REQUEST_TEMPLATE.md

 necessary, but also include them in the links section below as a quick reference.

-**Guidelines:**

-* Keep Pull Request titles short and to the point, ideally under 72 characters
-* Provide as much context/info in the description as necessary to get the reviewer up to the same domain knowledge level as yourself
-* Keep code changes as short as possible and implementing a single feature/fix/refactoring, when possible
+Keep code changes as short as possible and implementing a single feature/fix/refactoring, when possible -->
--->

-Type of Change
+Developer To Dos
 --------------

-* [ ] Bug fix (non-breaking change which fixes an issue)
-* [ ] New feature (non-breaking change which adds functionality)
-* [ ] Breaking change (would cause existing functionality to not work as expected)
+* Increment the version number for relevant packages
-* [ ] This change requires a documentation update
+  - [ ] This is a new MAJOR version (incompatible API changes were made)
-* [ ] This change is in scope for PCI
+  - [ ] This is a new MINOR version (functionality was added in a backwards compatible manner)
-* [ ] This requires approval from UX
-* [ ] This requires approval from Marketing
+  - [ ] This is a new PATCH version (backwards compatible bug fixes)
+* Update the CHANGELOG.md with a summary of the changes
+  - If this is a MAJOR version, what are the breaking API changes?
+Was anything added to the API?
+  - If this is a MINOR version, what feature was added?
+Why would consumers want this new version?
+  - If this is a PATCH version, what was fixed?
+* Update the appropriate documentation.
+Keep in mind that this mono repository has README files at the repository, project, and component levels.
+We want developers to be able to find what they need from the main README, so make sure to add links to component documentation if adding something new.

 Links